CP1404/Practicals/prac_07/README.md

 Now, write a new version of the Project Management Program to use pickling to load and save the data.

-# Deliverables
+# Summary

-This section summarises the expectations for marking in this practical.
-Please follow the [submission guidelines](../README.md#submission) to ensure you receive marks for your work.

-- Type the URL of your Pull Request (PR) that mentions another student **for this prac**.
-- Type the URL of the PR that you reviewed **for the previous prac**.
-  (If you did not receive a review, you can't do one.
-Just write a note to say that in the submission.)
-- `README.md` (submitted and on GitHub, as with all the files; note this is the main README you did in this prac, not the nearly-empty prac_07/README)
+- `README.md` (This is the main README you did in this prac, not the nearly-empty prac_07/README)
 - `language_file_reader.py`, `programming_language.py`, `languages.csv`
 - `guitar.py`, `myguitars.py`
 - `project.py`, `project_management.py`